Skip to main content

 TDIU Mistake #6: Thinking TDIU is a Permanent VA Benefit

-One common mistake that occurs after a veteran has been granted TDIU is that they mistakenly believe the rating is permanent.
+One common misconception is that a TDIU rating is permanent.
 TDIU is not a guaranteed benefit.
 VA can take TDIU away for a few reasons.
-For example, if the veteran is earning substantially gainful employment, in a position that is not considered a protected work environment, for more than one year, then VA can take TDIU away.
+The most common is that the veteran is earning substantially gainful employment, in a position that is not considered a protected work environment.

 TDIU Mistake #7: Not Seeking VA-Accredited Representation